Hampshire Hikes & Historical Sites

 Full and half day walks at a moderate pace over hilly terrain.
 Half day walks will probably involve about 3 hours of walking, with full day walks having around 5 hours.
 Expect ascents and descents of up to 600m.
 Some days of this holiday will be dedicated solely to sightseeing (or include an element of sightseeing).
 To enhance your experience, a knowledgeable local guide will accompany your small group for part (or the majority) of the holiday.

-Follow the path of the Douro River, known as the Rio Douro in Spanish, as it meanders through an enchanting landscape of ever changing colour.
+Follow the path of the Douro River, known as the Rio Douro in Spanish, as it meanders through an enchanting landscape of ever-changing colours.
 Pass terraced vineyards carefully folded into verdant hillsides.
 Walk through gently rolling meadows and lush green valley’s bursting with springtime almond blossom and the sweet smell of grapes ripening in the midday sun.
 We follow the great Douro River in its upper reaches of Portugal.

 The Douro valley was made a UNESCO World Heritage Site in 2001, in recognition of the spectacular beauty of both the natural and built landscape and the industrial heritage associated with the Port producing industry.